christensenacademy/christensen-academy/modules/beginning-java/textpages/method-basics.md

 Conceptually speaking, objects have methods that allow them to do things.
 If I were an object, my most notable methods would be `eat()`, `sleep()`, and `takeLongWalksOnTheBeach()`.
 A kangaroo, on the other hand, might have methods like `hop()`, `kick()`, and so on.
 A video game character might have methods like `run()`, `jump()`, and `shootFireball()`.

 A big key to learning Java programming is getting good at organizing your programs around classes and methods.
-In this textpage, I'll be walking through the creation of a Spaceship class, which can be used to hold the state and control the behavior of a spaceship character in a video game.
+In this textpage, I'll be walking through the creation of a Spaceship class, which can be used to hold the state (i.e., instance variables) and control the behavior (i.e., public methods) of a spaceship character in a video game.

 **Note:** In other programming languages, methods are often called "functions."
 Java calls them methods instead of functions to emphasize the fact that Java is an object-oriented language, and that methods belong to classes.